On the stability of the boundary trace of the polynomial L^2-projection on triangles and tetrahedra (extended version): Introduction and main results

 In particular, therefore,

-where the Besov space $B^{1/2}_{2,1}(\T) = (L^2(\T),H^1(\T))_{1/2,1}$ is defined as an interpolation space using the so-called real method (see, e.g., \cite{triebel95,tartar07} for details). \end{theorem} \begin{corollary} Let $\T$ be the reference triangle or tetrahedron.
+where the Besov space $B^{1/2}_{2,1}(\T) = (L^2(\T),H^1(\T))_{1/2,1}$ is defined as an interpolation space using the so-called real method (see, e.g., \cite{triebel95,tartar07} for details). \end{theorem} As already mentioned above, the following corollary extends the admissible range for the parameter $s$ from $s \ge 1$ shown in \cite{chernov12} to $s > 1/2$: \begin{corollary} Let $\T$ be the reference triangle or tetrahedron.
 Then for every $s > 1/2$ there exists a constant $C_s > 0$ such that

-\end{corollary} The following result, which generalizes the analogous result on hyper cubes of \cite[Thm.~{2.2}]{canuto-quarteroni82}, is derived in \cite[Lemma~{6.4}]{egger-waluga12} with an integration by parts argument, a polynomial inverse estimate, and Corollary~\ref{cor:trace-approximation} with $s = 1$. \begin{corollary}[{ {\cite[Lemma~{6.4}]{egger-waluga12}}}] Let $\T$ be the reference triangle or tetrahedron.
-Then there exists a constant $C > 0$ such that for all $N\in\BbbN$
+\end{corollary} The following result, which generalizes the analogous result on hyper cubes of \cite[Thm.~{2.2}]{canuto-quarteroni82}, is derived in \cite[Lem.~{6.4}]{egger-waluga13} with an integration by parts argument, a polynomial inverse estimate, and Corollary~\ref{cor:trace-approximation} with $s = 1$. \begin{corollary}[{ {\cite[Lem.~{6.4}]{egger-waluga13}}}] Let $\T$ be the reference triangle or tetrahedron.
+Then there exists a constant $C > 0$ such that for all $N\in\BbbN_0$

 \end{corollary}